-We are used to seeing the world in colours.
-But there is more to colours than the so called visible light spectrum that our brains perceive.
+We are used to seeing the world in colors.
+But there is more to colors than the so called visible light spectrum that our brains perceive.
 Visible light takes up a small fraction of the entire electromagnetic spectrum.

 Infrared light starts right after the red light of visible spectra and is, therefore, invisible to us.
 In infrared photography, the sensor (or the film) reacts to infrared light while a filter will cut all visible and UV light.
-For the kind of infrared photography we are interested in, we use the so called near-infrared light (see image above).
+For the kind of infrared photography we are interested in, we use the so called near-infrared light.

 We don’t usually see infrared images.
 Because of this, infrared photography can turn any view into an unexpected masterpiece.